Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/jsonfile.png)

-The graphic above shows you how each Step is tied to a single Touchpoint, or to a few Touchpoints (this is configured in the JSON file).
+The graphic above shows you how each Step is tied to a single Touchpoint, or to a few Touchpoints.

 ## Uploading a New JSON Config File